Pxomox-Astronomy-Lab/proxmox-astronomy-lab/infrastructure/control-plane/lab-mon01-prometheus-monitoring-logging-stack.md

 Lab-Mon01 is the **primary monitoring and logging server** within the Proxmox Astronomy Lab, responsible for **system observability, performance monitoring, and security logging**.
 It runs **Prometheus, Grafana, Loki, and Wazuh as native services** on **Ubuntu 24.04**, with **InfluxDB running as a Docker container for Kubernetes cluster metrics**.

-This node ensures **real-time analytics, historical performance tracking, and security event correlation** across the labâ€™s infrastructure.
+This node ensures **real-time analytics, historical performance tracking, and security event correlation** across the lab’s infrastructure.

 ### **1.2 Service Classification**